Portrait photo of Evans Were

 Presentation

 Larvae of H. illucens possess a remarkable ability to consume and convert the nutrients in biowaste substrates into two key high-value products: nutrient-rich larval biomass (used in feed formulations) and a treatment residue called frass (used mainly as a biofertilizer).
-This emerging technology for biowaste management aligns closely with global sustainability initiatives, including One Health, UN SDGs, and could potentially provide a closed-loop approach for advancing a circular economy.
-Understanding the fate of infectious agents in BSFL bioconversion could guide the optimization process efficiency and hygienic safety of the process and products.
+Thus, BSFL bioconversion is an emerging technology for biowaste management aligns closely with global sustainability initiatives, including One Health, UN SDGs, and could potentially provide a closed-loop approach for advancing a circular economy.
+Therefore, understanding the fate of infectious agents in BSFL bioconversion could guide the optimization process efficiency and hygienic safety of the process and products.

 I am particularly interested in and open to interdisciplinary research collaborations at the intersection of molecular biology and environmental health within a One Health framework.